fChristenson/the-question-in-question/src/chapters/leadership_and_mentorship/page_000.md

 ## How to Foster Accountability Among Developers in Large Teams?
 ## How to Encourage Developers to Prioritize Scalability in Their Code?
 ## How to Build Developer Confidence Through Structured Mentorship?
+## How to Ensure That Developers Understand the Business Impact of Their Work?
+## How to Balance Technical Leadership and Hands-On Development?
+## What Are the Benefits of Encouraging Developers to Rotate Roles?
+## How to Encourage Developers to Think Like Product Managers?
+## How to Handle Situations Where Developers Resist Change?
+## How to Handle Teams That Struggle With Decision-Making?
+## How to Ensure That Technical Leadership Aligns With Business Strategy?
+## How to Build Developer Trust in Management Decisions?
+## How to Encourage Engineers to Think About the Big Picture?
+## How to Encourage Engineers to Take Initiative in Technical Discussions?
+## How to Promote Developer Autonomy While Maintaining Team Alignment?
+## How to Encourage Developers to Take Initiative in Solving Complex Problems?